snoww/TwitchOverlap/README.md

 This project does the actual overlap calculation.

-It fetches all channels above 1000 viewers on twitch, and then fetches all the chatters in their channel and stored in a hashset.
+It fetches all channels above 1500 viewers on twitch, and then fetches all the chatters in their channel and stored in a hashset.

 It then gets all the combinations of channel pairs, and then compares their chatters to find the number of intersections.

-The final data is pushed into the database where it can be fetched by the api.
+The processed data is stored in a Postgres database, where it stores the overlap data for 14 days.